Green-Software-Foundation/if/CONTRIBUTING.md

 #### Step 6: Pull Request

-Open a Pull Request with a clear title and description.
+Open a Pull Request with a clear title and description according to [template](.github/PULL_REQUEST_TEMPLATE.md).

 Pull request should pass all CI which are defined, should have at least one approve.
+It should adher to the specification for getting approved.

-CI can include lint checks, running tests,  and etc.
+CI included lint checks, running tests, and etc.

 ## Commit message guidelines